-The Advanced Research Projects Agency Energy (ARPA-E) intends to issue a Funding Opportunity Announcement (FOA) entitled GENerators for Small Electrical and Thermal Systems (GENSETS), to solicit applications for financial assistance to pursue innovative research on natural gas powered kW-scale generators to enable widespread deployment of residential combined heat and power (CHP).
-As described in more detail below, the purpose of this announcement is to facilitate the formation of new project teams to respond to the upcoming GENSETS FOA.
-The FOA will provide specific program goals, technical metrics, and selection criteria and the FOA terms are controlling.
-For purposes of the Teaming Partner List, the following summarizes current planning for the FOA:
+The Advanced Research Projects Agency Energy (ARPA-E) intends to issue Funding Opportunity Announcements (FOAs) entitled Micro-scale Optimized Solar-cell Arrays with Integrated Concentration (MOSAIC).
+The objective of these FOAs is to develop high-performance concentrated photovoltaics (CPV) in a low-profile module similar to traditional non-concentrated “flat-plate” PV in order to provide low-cost solar electricity for the roof-top, commercial, and utility-scale markets.
+As described in more detail below, the purpose of this announcement is to facilitate the formation of new project teams to respond to the upcoming MOSAIC FOAs.
+The FOAs will provide specific program goals, technical metrics, and selection criteria and the FOA terms are controlling.
+For purposes of the Teaming Partner List, the following summarizes current planning for the FOAs:

 As a general matter, ARPA-E strongly encourages outstanding scientists and engineers from different organizations, scientific disciplines, and technology sectors to form new project teams.
 Interdisciplinary and cross-sector collaboration spanning organizational boundaries enables and accelerates the achievement of scientific and technological outcomes that were previously viewed as extremely difficult, if not impossible.